jariperttunen/lukeghg/GHG_SCENARIO.md

 The results for scenarios are in three parts:

-  1. LULUCF summary sheet covering the whole inventory
+  1. LULUCF summary sheet presenting the total tally
   2. Excel land use summary sheets for land use clusters generated from
   3. Excel sheets for land use and land use change classes constructed from scenario results.